SeroffiM/notionTest/README.md

 ## Serve

-To serve the production build locally for testing, run the following command:
+To serve the production build locally for testing, you need to have a global `serve` package. `yarn add global serve`.
+After that run the following command:
 Using Yarn:
 `yarn serve`